thomaspernet/research-phd/README.md

   - Even if the exporter pays VAT on local purchases, there is no entitlement to any export refund.
   - Expect VAT rebates to only have an effect on eligible export activities (ordinary and processing trade with imported materials)

+- Recent works on the export data for firms have shown the enormous gains from quality upgrading.
+- We investigate first the impact of a change in the export tax on the product upgrading for a panel of Chinese domestic firms.

 ## Identification Strategy

 ### Difference-in-difference

+- More about the strategy can be found [here](https://dynalist.io/d/hnOnutKtJdI6IPjlF_IrsBQi)

   - Exploits both the variation in VAT rebate and the existence of a control group composed of processing firms with similar export characteristics as ordinary firms